Ace-2504/Ace-rentals/README.md

 ## Acknowledgments

-- Built as part of a JavaScript course project.
+- Built as part of the Apna College course project.
 - Inspired by travel and rental platforms like Airbnb.
 - Thanks to the open-source community for libraries like Express, Mongoose, and Passport.